-Every 4 years there is an election for all 77 county councillors (78 county councillors from May 2017).
+Every 4 years there is an election for all 78 county councillors.

 Each county councillor represents a different area of Hertfordshire.
 It's their job to represent the interests of local residents in their area.

-The last county council election took place on the 2nd May 2013.
+The last county council election was on Thursday 4 May 2017

 Register to vote